Is the campus open to staff?

 Subject to collective bargaining, a similar expansion of the use of sick leave may be made available to represented employees who have accrued sick leave.
 At this time, this temporary approval applies only to policy-covered (non-union represented) staff.

 Furthermore, employees who are at increased risk of severe illness from COVID-19 may request reasonable accommodations or workplace adjustments.
 This includes employees who are older adults and are at increased risk due to age and/or who are at increased risk due to underlying medical conditions.
-Please visit UCLA Campus Insurance and Risk Management webpage for more information.
+Please visit the UCLA Campus Insurance and Risk Management website for more information.